-To enter Write on Art, all students have to do is pick one artwork featured on the Art UK website and write about it – it is an opportunity to write about the things they care about.
+To enter Write on Art, all you have to do is pick one artwork featured on the Art UK website and write about it.